inviqa/harness-go/UPGRADE.md

 This document highlights breaking changes in releases that will require some migration effort in your project.
 As we move towards a `1.0.0` release these will be restricted to major upgrades only, but currently, whilst the API is still being fleshed out in the `0.x` releases, they may be more frequent.

+## 0.9.x -> 0.10.0

+* If you have integration test commands, you can probably remove them now in favour of the commands provided by this harness.
+See the [guide on adding integration tests](docs/how-to-guides/write-integration-tests.md) for more info.

 ## 0.8.x -> 0.9.0

 * Go version 1.15 is no longer supported, so make sure you are running 1.16+